 For these reasons, curling has become one of the compulsory sports in the Universiade programme, with teams of the highest level participating year after year, also capable of winning important medals at other international competitions.

-During the 2013 Winter Universiade in Trentino, two curling tournaments will be organised: one for men and one for women, with a total of 10 teams in each.
+During the 2015 Winter Universiade in Granada, two curling tournaments will be organised: one for men and one for women.